By Michelle Jayne, Yoga facilitator, therapist & coach

 This is probably the most important one.
 Without having some sense of container for what it is you are trying to accomplish within the class, it is highly likely that you will jump from one thing to the other, creating havoc, and generally leaving a sense of confusion for your students.

 Picking a theme doesn’t have to be extravagant.
-You could tap into the seasons, astrology, chakras, meridians, a poem, a quote, one of the sutra’s, one of the eight limbs; one thing that gives you a sense of direction.
+You could tap into the seasons, astrology, chakras, meridians, a poem, a quote, one of the sutras – it could be one thing that gives you a sense of direction.
 Once you have your theme, you are then able to work your language around this theme.
-Which brings us on to the next point

 2. Diversity of Language

 Maya Angelou said people will forget what you said, people will forget what you did, but people will never forget how you made them feel.